 Mileage reimbursement problems and solutions in 2022

-One other strike against mileage reimbursements is the uncertainty around vehicle travel in 2021.
+One other strike against mileage reimbursements is the decrease in business vehicle travel in some industries.
 Because of COVID-19, different organizations are following different protocols related to employee travel.
-Some employees are working remotely and not accruing business mileage.
+Some employees are working remotely and accruing less business mileage.
 Others are only traveling within a certain smaller radius or making some trips but not others.

 Non-taxable mileage reimbursement alternatives